-Design in remote and distributed teams
+Leading Design in remote and distributed teams

 Sweat your workflow

-Do you currently work face to face and have quick discussions offline?
+Do you currently work face to face and have quick discussions over the desk?
 Great — but you need to work out how that scales in a remote environment.
-Sure you can FaceTime someone and have that conversation, but in a remote environment that conversation, those decisions — those actions — are outside of the team and the rest of that team loose precious context on your decision making.
-Because of this, workflows for design need to be transparent, basic and heavily contextual.
+Sure you can FaceTime someone and have that conversation, but in a remote environment that conversation, those decisions — those actions — are outside of the team, and the rest of that team loose precious context on your decision making.
+Because of this, any new workflows for design need to be transparent, basic and heavily contextual.
 This initially seems like a large upfront investment of time — documenting all conversations and workshops, running regular all-hands meetings and recording them, coordinating time-zones for group chats — and it is.

 For me I’ve found solving these problems as a team and getting buy-in on a team level the best approach.
 I’ve also found that (with one critical eye on tool-creep) that giving designers a choice over the tools they personally use to solve these problems to be beneficial in allowing a constant peer review of new and emerging solutions.

 Treat this like a range of design problems.
 Get your team to work on them as a whole, and be sure to bring in all the skillsets relevant to that discussion.
 Have a video editing team?
 Copywriters?
 If they touch your org creatively, involve them at the kick-off discussion.
 Retrofitting other workflows is both painful and usually causes a lot of resentment.